pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 There are two approaches to overriding the default kubeconfig:

-1. To change the kubeconfig the Apps CLI plug-in will reference, set the environment variable `KUBECONFIG=PATH` .
+1. To change the kubeconfig the Tanzu Apps CLI will reference, set the environment variable `KUBECONFIG=PATH` .
 All subsequent `tanzu apps` commands reference the non-default kubeconfig assigned to the environment variable.